zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

    ![](./images/node-details-1.png " ")

    The **Node Metrics** section at the bottom of the page is displayed after the cluster is provisioned.
-It displays the following charts: CPU UTILIZATION, MEMORY UTILIZATION, NETWORK BYTES IN, and NETWORK BYTES OUT.
+It displays the following charts: CPU UTILIZATION, MEMORY UTILIZATION, NETWORK BYTES IN, NETWORK BYTES OUT, and DISK UTILIZATION.
 You can hover over any chart to get additional details.

    ![](./images/node-details-2.png " ")

-3. To display the block storage attached to this node, in the **Resources** section on the left, click the **Attached Block Volume Storage** link.
+3. To display the block storage attached to this node, in the **Resources** section on the left, click the **Attached Block Storage Volume** link.

   **Note:** You can increase the amount of block storage that is available for each worker node in the cluster from within BDS.
 On the **Clusters** page, on the row for **`training-cluster`**, click the **Actions** button.
 From the context menu, select **Add Block Storage**, and then follow the prompts.
 Don't add block storage from outside of BDS.